 There are hundreds varieties of rice grown around the world.
 Rice is a staple in India, Asia, Middle East and parts of the Mediterranean.
 Yet, for all this, few know of the different types of rice.

 Rice originated in India, and it is first mentioned in the Yajur Veda (c.
 1500-800 BC) and then is frequently referred to in Sanskrit texts.
 In India there is a saying that grains of rice should be like two brothers, close but not stuck together.
-This holds true until you come to south India, where Pongal is a porridge-like rice dish.
+This holds true until you come to South India, where Pongal is a porridge-like rice dish.

 Rice is often directly associated with prosperity and fertility; hence there is the custom of throwing rice at newly-weds.
 In India, rice is also the first food offered to the babies when they start eating solids or to husband by his new bride, to ensure they will have children.
+In Bali, rice is used as a blessing in religious ceremonies.

 Length of Rice